-- 2. In cases of an exceptionally sensitive nature, the competent authority that transmitted or made available the personal data may require that its prior consent be obtained for the processing of these data for any purpose other the ones for which these data were transmitted. - 2a.
-Where (...) conditions on the use of personal data have been imposed pursuant to Articles 7(2), 18(5)(b), 18(6) or 20(4) of the Convention on Mutual Assistance in Criminal Matters between the Member States of the European Union, these conditions shall prevail.
-If no conditions are imposed, this article shall apply. - 3. (...)
+- 2. In cases of an exceptional procedural requirements or of exceptionally confidential information65, the competent authority that transmitted or made available the personal data may require that its prior consent be obtained for the processing of these data for any purpose other the ones for which these data were transmitted or may impose other conditions on the use of these data66. - 2a.
+Where conditions on the use of personal data have been imposed pursuant to paragraph 2, or pursuant to Articles 7(2), 18(5)(b), 18(6) or 20(4) of the Convention on Mutual Assistance in Criminal Matters between the Member States of the European Union67, these conditions shall prevail68.
+If no conditions are imposed, this article shall apply69. - 3.
+This article does not apply to personal data obtained by a Member State under the Convention on Mutual Assistance in Criminal Matters between the Member States of the European Union or under the Framework Decision on the European Evidence Warrant, but originating from that Member State70.